mglantz/advanced-networking-workshop/labs/lab-2/README.md

 </details>

 Now, let's assess what we got, compared to our solution which used the command module.
 Key differences were:
+* We can easily separate items of concerns in our device configurations, where we can have one playbook which does a specific thing.
 * Less Ansible code
 * Easier to understand code.
 Example: "mode: layer3" instead of "no switchport"
 * We can see when changes are made